HISTORY OF THE EARLY CHRISTIAN ART

 No prerequisite is required.

-The course aims to deepen the knowledge of Early Christian art through the analysis of the material heritage of Late Ancient and Early Medieval Rome, an heritage of essential significance for the study of the artistic production of the Early Christian age.
+The course aims to deepen the knowledge of Early Christian art through the analysis of the material heritage of Late Ancient Rome, an heritage of essential significance for the study of the artistic production of the Early Christian age.
 The study of the still existing material evidence will be constantly flanked by the analysis of the sources that transmit the memory of important lost works.

 The main focus will be on monumental evidence in the fields of architecture (ecclesiastical buildings with a central plan and basilica, baptisteries, mausoleums), sculpture (sarcophagi and liturgical furnishings) and decoration (floor and wall mosaics, paintings, opus sectile).
 The technical-execution methods, material components, iconographic themes, formal aspects, patronage and function will be examined in order to provide students with the necessary tools to understand the language that innervated Christian art in its first phase of formation.